Skip to content

 The output file catapro_input.csv is formatted according to the requirements of CataPro, meaning it can be directly used as input for kcat prediction.

-Once installed, you can run CataPro with the following command:
+You can run CataPro with the following command:

-python predict.py \
+python CataPro.inference.predict.py \

--inp_fpath output/machine_learning/ecoli_catapro_input.csv \
+-inp_fpath output/machine_learning/catapro_input.csv \

--model_dpath models \
+-model_dpath CataPro.models \

 -batch_size 64 \